 Kwantlen, a name generously bestowed to us by the Kwantlen First Nation, translates to "tireless runner."
 In our obligation to live up to this name, we recognize that advancing equity, diversity, inclusion and decolonization (EDID) depends on the ongoing work and tireless commitment of all KPU community members.

 Vision and Commitments

-KPU is committed to actively fostering an equitable and inclusive learning and working environment that enables every member of our diverse community to thrive.
+KPU is committed to actively fostering an equitable and inclusive learning and working environment that enables every member of our diverse community to belong.
 Building such an environment is essential to our evolution into a unique, progressive and highly regarded university that upholds a culture of sustainability, creativity and quality.
-Our goal is not only to reflect our diverse, dynamic and growing region, but also to enable our students, employees and friends to enjoy rich, engaging and supportive educational and working experiences.
+Our goal is not only to reflect our diverse, dynamic and growing region, but also to enable our students, employees, and friends to enjoy rich, engaging and supportive educational and working experiences.

 Communities of Support